Recycle These 20 Items Before Moving

 Plastic Grocery Bags

 Are you the type of person who has a bag that holds all of their bags?
 If you’ve been holding onto plastic bags, you have a few options.
+Plastic grocery bags are an easy items to recycle before moving.
 First, you should use as many as you can to assist with your move.
 Pack things into them, or use them to replace packing peanuts to keep items safe and stop them from shifting during your move.
 Take whatever bags you have left to your local plastic film recycling drop-off location.
 Most grocery stores will serve as locations for recycling.

 If you are getting rid of silverware, you can donate it to your local thrift store.
 They often group together donations and sell them in sets, which is great for people just starting off who don’t care about matching silverware.